guyschaos/umundo/docs/BUILDING.md

 # Building from Source

-The source code is build using CMake, see the dependencies below and install all the required packages, than see the platform notes to build uMundo on your platform.
+The source code is build using CMake, see the dependencies below and install all the required packages, then see the platform notes to build uMundo on your platform.

 ## Build Dependencies